JetBrains/TeamCity.ServiceMessages/README.md

 Most use cases are covered in tests.

-To create service message use:
+To create service message, use:

 	JetBrains.TeamCity.ServiceMessages.Write.ServiceMessageFormatter.FormatMessage

-To parse service messages use:
+To parse service messages, use:

 	JetBrains.TeamCity.ServiceMessages.Read.ServiceMessageParser.ParseServiceMessages